rpeszek/my-blogs/posts/2022-02-13-ts-types-part5.md

 ## Type level programming

 TS literal types are singletons (i.e. type `"boo"` has exactly one value `"boo":"boo"`).
-This allows singletons to magically connect types with values.
-That way, the values can be type checked!
+This allows singletons to magically connect types with values and values with types.
+That provides a lot of power to create very precise types.
 Literal types should not be that hard to implement in a programming language and it is interesting why they are so uncommon.
 Kudos to TS for introducing these!
 They are, clearly, a great fit for JS.
 However, TS literal types are very limited in scope (I remember reading somewhere that it was a design decision).
-For example, you can do some very basic type level string manipulation but you cannot concatenate strings or do any arithmetic on numbers and you have no way of defining any additional features on your own (e.g. DIY number addition).
+For example, you can do some very basic type level string manipulation but you cannot concatenate strings or do any arithmetic on type level numbers and you have no way of defining any additional features on your own (e.g. DIY number addition).

 TypeScript allows for type-level ternary (_Conditional Types_) as well as various type-level built-in functions (e.g. `keyof`).
 Apparently, the type level programming in TypeScript is _Turing Complete_